 normanton park Project info

-Located in the well loved district 5, Normanton Park is also within close proximity of the Kent Ridge Park and the various business parks such as One North Business District, MapleTree Business District & Science Park.
+Located in the well loved district 5, Normanton Park is within close proximity to the Kent Ridge Park and several business parks such as One North Business District, MapleTree Business District & Science Park.

 It is also a location whereby INSEAD, National University of Singapore, Singapore Institute of Technology, Anglo Chinese Junior College, ACS Independent and United World College are just within minutes drive away.